7 mistakes landlords make on their Self Assessment tax return

 Learn more about claiming property expenses in our expert guide

-Mistake 4: Not declaring all of your income
+Mistake 3: Not declaring all of your rental income

 Proper record keeping is crucial for a successful self-assessment tax return.
 Regularly keep track of all income and expenses related to your rental property, including rent collected, repairs and maintenance costs, insurance, and any other expenses.
 Without good records, it will be difficult to accurately report your income and expenses on your tax return, meaning you could end up paying more tax.

-Make sure to keep receipts and other documentation and set aside time to regularly update your bookkeeping.
-It’s much better to spend fifteen minutes each month keeping up to date rather than a stressful weekend rushing at the end of January.
-Also, consider using property accounting software like Provestor to stay organised!
+Make sure to keep receipts and other documentation and set aside time to regularly update your record keeping.
+It's much better to spend fifteen minutes each month keeping up to date rather than a stressful weekend rushing at the end of January.
+Also, consider using property tools like Provestor to stay organised!

 Summary